Pre-Launch Verification · QUAD Engine

 The five claim families investors verify first

 Diligence is predictable.
-Across seed and Series A processes, the same claim families get checked in the same order — because they are where decks most often fail.
+The same claim families get challenged in the same order — because they are where decks most often fail.

 01